 Guests can expect only 6 tents, all of which offer comfortable accommodation with wooden floors, large beds and en-suite bathrooms, complemented by an apt rusticity.
 The tents are raised on wooden platforms and offer charming verandas from which to view game.

 The Camp provides a number of facilities including a swimming pool, a cosy lounge and dining room.
 Activities consist of game drives, guided walks and seasonal mokoro (dug-out canoe) rides.
 Guiding is strong and guests are invited to track large buffalo herds in the hopes of spotting lion stalking their prey nearby.
 Night drives offer an exciting dimension to game viewing, one that can be a true highlight of a stay here.

-Duba Expedition Camp is approximately 40 minutes flight from Maun and 1 hour 20 minute flight to Kasane.
+Duba Explorers Camp is approximately 40 minutes flight from Maun and 1 hour 20 minute flight to Kasane.
 The camp is a 5 minute drive from the airstrip.

 Day and night game drives, guided walks and seasonal mokoro rides.

-Our favourite itineraries that visit Duba Expedition Camp
+Our favourite itineraries that visit Duba Explorers Camp

 Show more itineraries